Nana-fr/chi_fou_mi/README.md

 If both players choose the same item, it is a __draw__.

 In this project, the second player is played by the computer.
 When the first player (the computer's user) accesses the website, he will see a __welcoming message__ asking for __his name__.
+His name should be at least 2 characters long and 20 at most, without any number and space in it.
 The program will then address the player by his name and ask him to __choose an item__.
-After that the __computer's choice__ will be announced and finally, __who is the winner__.
+(His choice is case-insensitive) After checking his answer is valid, the __computer's choice__ will be announced and finally, __who is the winner__ of this round.
+When one of the player gets 3 victories the game ends, and the player can choose to play again.